virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 **It is not easy to understand the theory and application of Neural Networks at first glance.** You will need to go through tutorials repeatedly to fully comprehend the topic.
 You should expect a good amount of time to grasp all the concepts related.

-Virgilio tries to propose the following proven learning strategy, but you can tweak it as you prefer, because every brain is different.
+Virgilio tries to propose the following proven learning strategy, but you can tweak it as you prefer because every brain is different.

 > 3-step iterative cycle: